kareido/pytorl/README.md

 ### [PROJECT CURRENTLY UNDER DEVELOPMENT]

 <pre>
-This project, named pytorl, is intended to be a RL toolbox for pytorch and contains RL algorithm implementations using  this pytorl toolbox.
+This project, named pytorl, is intended to be an RL toolbox for pytorch and contains RL algorithm implementations using  this pytorl toolbox.
 As I am currently learning RL, I am going to update this project with other agents, algorithms and faster or more efficient implementations soon.